 I think it's dishonest, irresponsible and immoral to promise people looking to fund their retirement ‘lots of checks with lots of zeros'.

-4. 100’s Of People Claim Money Was Taken out Of Their Accounts Without Authorization
+4. 100's Of People Claim Money Was Taken Out Of Their Accounts Without Authorisation

 Here's another from a lady who thought she was buying Zach's book for $49.
 Little did she know (thanks to the small print) that she was actually signing up for a $99/month subscription: